Marka (singer): Career

 "best of" album, issued under the name C'est tout moi.
 This included some unpublished titles : "Reine et Roi", "L'Etat c'est moi" and "13ème mois" a collaboration with MC Solaar.

 Also in 2004 Marka recorded the music for a short film by Kamel Cherif called Signe d'appartenance.
 The film was awarded the Silver Lion at the Venice Film Festival.

 In 2005 Marka set off on his Aktion Man tour, performing in Tokyo, Beijing, Hanoi and Ho Chi Minh City.
 The following year an album was released.

 Then in 2007 Marka and Laurence Bibot formed an electro pop rock duo called Monsieur et Madame.
 They appeared in shows in New York and in Belgium.
 In the same year shooting took place for the documentary film Travestis.
 The album Monsieur et Madame appeared the following year.

 In 2008 he teamed up with a Cuban group, La Sonora Cubana.
 Their tour gave rise to an album, Marka y La Sonora Cubana, which included the track "Yo Hablo", and a documentary film called Señor Marka.
 The following year he began writing a new album and also made the documentary Si j'étais japonais.
 Then in 2010 Marka collaborated with lyricists Jacques Duvall and Thierry Robberecht to produce an album titled Made in Liège.

 Style and other ventures

-Marka is above all a live performer and his songs are punchy and rhythmic, with offbeat lyrics which make great use of plays on words.

 Passionate about football and the club FC Brussels, which was based in Molenbeek until its demise, he has appeared on a radio programme called Il va y avoir du sport, broadcast on the station Bel RTL.

 While on foreign tours Marka has made a number of documentary films, including Señor Marka, Si j’étais japonais and Laisse-moi chanter ta chanson.

 In 2002 he sang Boby Lapointe's "Mon père et ses verres" on the album Boby Tutti-Frutti - L'hommage délicieux à Boby Lapointe by Lilicub.

 In 2013 he published a book called Marka se reprend, which was accompanied by a "best of" CD and gave rise to a stage show.